opws/opws-dataset/docs/fields.md

 ## password.reset.randomize.open.result

 Whether following a link sets and sends the randomized password (`send`), or just changes the password to the already-sent password (`change`).

-## password.reset.usability.password

-A space-separated token string describing how the password set UI differs from double-blind-entry.
-See `password.change.usability.password`.

 ## password.reset.flow.submit.destination.page